debalina013/SymptoCare/README.md

-# SymptoCare
+# SymptoCare: Empowering Health, Simplifying Care
-SymptoCare is an innovative idea that aims to revolutionize Symptom Triaging, Diagnosis &amp; Health Information.
+<p>SymptoCare is an innovative idea that aims to revolutionize Symptom Triaging, Diagnosis & Health Information.</p>
+<p>The detailed plan is given below:</p>
+<a href="">Click Here to view the pdf</a>